aeonsyndrome/StatInf-CourseProject/ToothGrowth.md

 ## Overview

-In this document, we will investigate the ToothGrowth by performing some basic exploratory data analysis and some statistical inference.
+In this document, we will investigate the ToothGrowth dataset by performing some basic exploratory data analysis and some statistical inference.
 By using confidence intervals and/or hypothesis tests to compare tooth growth by `supp` and `dose`, we will study the impact of these two variables on tooth growth and present our conclusions, including the assumptions made.

 ## Exploring the dataset